-For Grade 4 programs, both French Immersion and Junior Extended French, schools designated as new sites receive a subsidy for each new class to the school as well as an annual library supplement.
+For Grade 4 programs, Middle French Immersion/Junior Extended French schools designated as new sites receive a subsidy for each new class to the school as well as an annual library supplement.

-6.28.
+6.27.
 Operating Budgets

 Immersion and Extended French schools receive a supplement which is included in school budgets.
 Principals in consultation with school staff determine the budget priorities for each school.